 We operate same-day appointments for the doctors, with a limited number of pre-bookable appointments up to 2 weeks in advance.
 Patients can book on-line or telephone reception on 020 8669 3232 from 8.00am, and we will endeavour to give you an appointment for that day with the doctor of your choice.
 An SMS appointments reminder will be sent to you so it is important that we have your mobile number.

 If you ask for a call-back telephone consultation with a specific doctor, we will make 2 attempts to contact you.
 Call-backs will usually take place at lunchtime.
 We have a limited number of early and Saturday morning appointments which are pre-booked only.

 Additional routine GP and Nurse appointments at weekends and early evenings are available, accessed through our Reception, as a locally provided service at two Sutton sites (including ourselves).
 Although you will not necessarily be seen by one of our own practice members, your computer records will be available.

 Local GP and nurse appointments also now also available 8am-8pm every weekend for your convenience at two sites (including ourselves) within Sutton.
-To make an appointment please call 07578 813838 or 07479 819677.
+To make an appointment please call 07578 813838 or 07479 819677 or 0333 3326 570.
 These numbers are only operational Saturdays and Sundays between 8am-8pm.
 Further information is also available from our reception team during normal opening hours.

 Nurses appointments include wound care & dressings, zoladex implants, contraception advice includng pill checks, B12 & DEPO injections, smears, ear washouts and health promotion.
 NHS healthchecks are also available with a Health Care Assistant.